 Returning Army Service Members/Families:

-At this time, families in Phase 4 may have received a letter from the Army notifying them that their file is being transferred to Child Care Aware® of America.
+At this time, families in Phases 5-7 may have received a letter from the Army notifying them that their file is being transferred to Child Care Aware® of America.
 If you have received this notice, you may contact Child Care Aware® of America with any questions or problems.
-Phase 4 families are receiving care in the following states:
+Phases 5-7 families are receiving care in the following states:

 Families that have not been notified that their information is being transferred should continue to contact the GSA with any questions or problems.
 Your application and support will continue to be serviced by the GSA until you receive notification that your file is being transferred.